Magengruppe

 “As if an undigested hard boiled egg at pit of stomach”. „Wie Stein im Magen“ sofort nach dem Essen,

 This is not a weight or a heaviness but a sensation causing a constant uneasiness and discomfort.
 The patient is often dull and drowsy during the day, with loss of appetite; wakeful, restless and hungry at night.
-There may be constipation, nervousness, dysuria; vertigo, flushed face and distressing headache, but they all appear to hinge upon
+There may be constipation, nervousness, dysuria; vertigo, flushed face and distressing headache, but they all appear to hinge upon this one symptom and are removed with it.

 Bry. pressure in stomach, “As from a stone”, after eating, makes him fretful and irritable.
-Stomach sensitive to touch, cannot endure the pressure of the clothes, < motion
+But the stomach is sensitive to touch, cannot endure the pressure of the clothes, < motion (a sudden or false step).

-Calc. pressing pain “As if a load or stone were in it”, after a moderate supper, and like Bry. < motion and > lying quietly on the back, and as Bry., pressure is painful, but
+Calc. pressing pain “As if a load or stone were in it”, after a moderate supper, and like Bry. < motion and > lying quietly on the back.
+Like Bryonia, pressure is painful, but the saucer like distention is wanting under the latter.

 Graph. „Wie Stein im Magen“ beim leerem Magen + muss essen.